justdee001/justdee001.github.io/_posts/2021-02-10-Jekyll-with-Github.markdown

 I have added a new post my computer and now I want to upadte my github pages site.
 How to push your commits to the GitHub repository from terminal?

-First step - is to check status and the branch
+First step - is to check status and the branch.
 ```console
 $ git add status